.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Return to the top of this page.

 As far as violent street crime is concerned, Italy's largest cities are quite safe compared to London, Paris, Moscow, and certainly New York and Los Angeles.
-Since purse snatchings are commonplace (the creative Italians even use motor scooters to ride by as they snatch handbags), women are advised against carrying large purses, especially in the cities.
+Since purse snatchings are commonplace (the creative Italians even use motor scooters to ride by as they snatch handbags), women are advised against carrying large purses, especially in the cities (see below).
 Though assaults are rare, they do occur, especially in certain parts of Palermo and Catania.
 An attractive young woman walking around some parts of these cities alone after 10:00 PM could be a tempting lure for an unsavory male.
-(As we describe below, many younger Sicilian men entertain a rather unenlightened view of women.)
+(As we describe below, a few Sicilian men entertain a rather unenlightened view of women.)
 The prevalence of violent street crime shouldn't be exaggerated, though its potential presence is worth a bit of prudence.
+You may wish to visit our travel safety page for other observations.
+Most of the self-serving "travel advice" for "tourists" offered by the Italian and Sicilian travel bureau sites should be ignored, especially as regards matters like traveler safety in public areas.

 Organized crime doesn't pose a threat to visitors.
 Mafia shootings are quite rare; you're far more likely to see one described in the newspaper or on the evening news than to witness one firsthand.